kirankumarkommu007/EMS/README.md

 8. **Access the Application**

    - Once the application is running, you can access it at `http://localhost:(your_port_number)/hello`.
-   - This is a public API to check whether the project is running; you will see the message "hi this is ems application".
+   - This is a public API to check whether the project is running; you will see the message "Hi this is EMS Application".

 ---